TalBarmocha/GoogleSheetsSave-Send/README.md

 >3.
 Make sure your Google Account have eneabled `Two-Factor Authentication` then in the Account Managment go to Security>>App Password>>Create new password for `email` app and device `other`. you will get a `string` key **!!SAVE THE FILE SOMEWHARE SAFE!!** once you see it google will never show it again!
 >4.
 Change the script according to the outcome of the other steps above
 >5.
 Enjoy :)

+I used 'cron' to automate the task on the VM linux mechine.
+Please feel free to use any other method.